10 American detainees released in exchange for Maduro ally in deal with Venezuela

 Americans Eyvin Hernandez, Jerrel Kenemore, Joseph Cristella, Savoi Wright, Jason Saad and Edgar Jose Marval Moreno landed at Kelly Field, which is part of Joint Base San Antonio, around 8 p.m. local time Wednesday.

+Wright told reporters he was "wrongfully" detained on so-called kidnapping and extortion charges, disclosing that he was sometimes held in a "very tiny cell" with up to four people.

+"Free at last, free at last, thank God almighty, free at last," Wright said.
+"Very emotional, exciting, grateful, so much gratitude for the moment, for the United States of America, for all of you, and for the opportunity to come home."

-Four other Americans are being flown to Miami.
-This group includes former Green Berets Luke Denman and Airan Berry, who were accused of attempting to overthrow the Maduro government in 2020.
+Four other Americans were being flown to Miami.
+That group included former Green Berets Luke Denman and Airan Berry, who were accused of attempting to overthrow the Maduro government in 2020.

 As for Francis, Tara McGrath, the U.S. attorney for the Southern District of California, said, "Now that Mr. Francis is back in U.S. custody, we look forward to his return to the Southern District of California where he will be held accountable for his crimes."